efueger/theme-manager/README.md

 # Bootstrapping Theme Classes
 Bootstrapping theme Service Provider(s) or other important classes before the application run:

-*For Laravel users: this code snippet is probably best placed in `bootstrap/autoload.php` file of your project*
+*For Laravel users: this code snippet is probably best placed in `bootstrap/autoload.php`*

 ```php
 \ThemeManager\Starter::bootstrapAutoload();